ottenwbe/bosh-install/README.md

 __NOTE: This tutorial and all scripts are still WIP!__

-Modern cloud applications are inherently distributed and often need to spin up large numbers of virtual machines to deploy all required software components.
+Modern cloud applications are inherently distributed and typically need to spin up large numbers of virtual machines to deploy all required software components.
 _Bosh_ is often the tool of choice in these scenarios to orchestrate the application and/or depending software components like data bases.
 Bosh supports a cloud application in the release engineering, deployment, and lifecycle management.

-To deploy bosh on [AWS](https://aws.amazon.com/), however, requires that you set up your basic infrastructure (network, firewalling, key pairs, ...) beforehand.
+Deploying bosh on [AWS](https://aws.amazon.com/) requires that you set up your basic infrastructure (network, firewalling, key pairs, ...) beforehand.
 You can choose to do this manually.
 However, the better approach is to rely on an IaaS automation tool like _terraform_.
 This allows you to define your AWS infrastructure as code.
 Which, in turn, makes the infrastructure configuration reproducible and testable.